Control email storage

 You can control the amount of email stored for users in your organization using the Email auto-deletion settings in your Google Admin console.
 You can specify:

 - The number of days you want to retain messages

 - Whether to move messages to the Trash or delete them permanently when their retention periods have expired

 - Whether to store messages with specific labels

 - Whether to delete messages automatically or let your users manage email deletion

 Email retention settings do not apply to messages in the Trash folder, which are deleted permanently after 30 days, nor to suspended or inactive users.
 To stay active, accounts must receive messages or make requests via web or client at least once a day.
-If you need complete archiving with auto-deletion for all accounts regardless of account activity, such as for legal and compliance purposes, use Google Apps Vault.
+If you need complete archiving with auto-deletion for all accounts regardless of account activity, such as for legal and compliance purposes, use Google Vault.

 This feature is not available in the legacy free edition of Google Apps.

 To set up email retention:

 Sign in using your administrator account (does not end in @gmail.com).